 Proposal 2-2:[14/20]For GC/BC, sl-drx-startoffset is configured per DST L2 ID, FFS on per DST L2 ID[12/20] or per DST L2 ID group[9/20].

-Question2-3：If option 2 is selected for Q2-2, considering that a groupcast or broadcast service may associate to multiple PQI values, we shall further discuss whether multiple different values of sl-drx-StartOffset can be configured for a groupcast or broadcast service with the same destination id.
+Question2-3：If option 2 is selected for Q2-2, considering that a groupcast or broadcast service may associate to multiple PQI values, we shall further discuss whether multiple different values of sl-drx-StartOffset can be applied for a groupcast or broadcast service with the same destination id.

-Option1: Only one value of sl-drx-StartOffset can be applied for a groupcast or broadcast service with the same destination id.
+Option1: Only one value of sl-drx-StartOffset can be applied for a groupcast or broadcast service with the same destination id. (i.e. when UE have multiple PQIs for the same L2 DST ID, and start offset is configured per PQI, UE needs to down-select one start offset from available DRX cycle for a specific L2 DST ID)

-Option2: Multiple values of sl-drx-StartOffset can be applied for a groupcast or broadcast service with the same destination id.
+Option2: Multiple values of sl-drx-StartOffset can be applied for a groupcast or broadcast service with the same destination id. (i.e. when UE have multiple PQIs for the same L2 DST ID, and start offset is configured per PQI, for a specific L2 DST ID, UE may needs to start on-duration timer after sl-drx-SlotOffset associate with PQIs within the L2 DST ID from the beginning of the subframe)

 Option3: Others (Please clarify the solution)